vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Nor for those

 can the question (of Deliverance) arise, who are addicted to the many-faced sapta-bhangi profession."
-Nor can there be partisans for the school of the Vaišeshikas who assert the Spiritual End (or Deliverance) to be petrifact- ion (Pāshāṇa-kalpa).
-Nor is the subject (Deliverance) of any value to the Sankhyas, who do not admit God (Išvara), and there arises a doubt as to whom is Deliverance, Soul (Purusha) or to Matter (Prakṛti)?
+Nor can there be partisans for the school of the Vaiśeshikas who assert the Spiritual End (or Deliverance) to be petrifact- ion (Pāshāṇa-kalpa).
+Nor is the subject (Deliverance) of any value to the Sankhyas, who do not admit God (Iśvara), and there arises a doubt as to whom is Deliverance, Soul (Purusha) or to Matter (Prakṛti)?
 Nor is that question invested with interest for those schoolmen, the illusionists, to whom the true

 *** That is, if each Consciousness (which itself is Soul), is momentarily anew, it is absurd to speak of moksha for which one prior consciousness prepares the way for another as both of them are independent and unconnected by continuity.

 C

 338 The Jainas who hold the System of the Seven Paralogisms: (1) 'may be, it is,' (2) 'may be, it is not,' (3) 'may be, it is and is not, (4) may be, is not predicable,' (5) 'may be, is and not predicable, (6) may be, is not and not predicable '.
 (7) 'may be, is and is not and not predicable."
-[Vide, Sarva-daršana- samgraha by Madhava].
+[Vide, Sarva-darśana- samgraha by Madhava].

 ***The Mayavadins or Advaitins of the Vedanta School.